MooreThreads/RetinaGS/README.md

         --bvh_depth 2 --MAX_BATCH_SIZE 2  --MAX_LOAD 2 \
         --eval --EVAL_ONLY --SAVE_EVAL_IMAGE --SAVE_EVAL_SUB_IMAGE
 ```
-3. The intermediate render results of each submodule, as well as the final output, can be found in `xxxxxx`.
+3. The final render results, as well as the intermediate outputs of each submodule, can be found in `xxxxxx`.

 ### Model Zoo